collinlucke/baphomet-ui/README.md

 # baphomet-ui

 Right now, this is just a simple app that can view and change movie data.
 But hopes to be, oh, so much more...
-Actually, it doesn't even do that right now because tore all of that code and started over
+Actually, it doesn't even do that right now because I tore out everything and started over.

 Stay tuned...